The Last of Us showrunner discusses how ‘real’ the threat of fungal spread is

 “On the other hand, he’s right – LSD and psilocybin do come from fungus.
 What I told John [Hannah] was, ‘What we’re doing in this scene is telling people this has always been here.’”

-The Last of Us is available to watch on Sky Atlantic.
+The Last of Us is available to watch on Sky Atlantic and NOW.
 You can read The Independent’s four-star review here.

 Join our commenting forum